pneff93/Think-of-ksqlDB-before-using-KafkaStreams/SSL/README.md

 ```

 ### Key Store

+The Key Store is needed for every server.

 It is the most critical part since it needs to route for all connections.
 We set `"SAN=dns:$i,dns:localhost"` so that it can be used internally as
 well as externally.
 Moreover, we edit the `/etc/host` file to map localhost to broker-1 and broker-2.